 - They can help protect a company’s confidentiality.
 Advisors are often asked to sign confidentiality and non-disclosure agreements (NDAs) since they are likely to witness product development and marketing proposals that companies want to keep secret.

-- However, essential to keep in mind that advisors may be working with several companies.
+- Advisors may be working with several companies.
 Firms that issue advisory shares may not have the power to restrict advisors from working with rival companies.
 Therefore, it is essential to clarify in advance if advisors have pre-existing arrangements that could affect their ability to give impartial advice;

 - Companies can frequently over-compensate advisors with stock options.
 Management might be comfortable with giving away fractional equity percentages in a start-up with few assets.
 Those cuts could get much more prominent with the company’s growth.